An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - Fungi, such as Candida albicans.

-In addition to AIDS, other conditions put patients at risk for opportunistic pneumonia.
+In addition to AIDS, other conditions put people at risk for opportunistic pneumonia.
 They include cancers, such as lymphoma and leukemia.
 Long-term use of corticosteroids and drugs known as immunosuppressants also increases the risk for these pneumonias.

 Occupational and Regional Pneumonias